Founder and Executive Director

 Zobia Jawed is a Faculty lead for Engineering design and policy projects and Faculty Member of Engineering at McMaster University.
 She is an expert in water/wastewater treatment, climate change, governance/policy, and decision-support tools.
 She is passionate about empowering youth.
 She is also Director for an international youth organization, Youth Sahara.
 She brings valuable experiences and an equity, diversity lens to HYN.
 Read more about Zobia’s journey.

-Samantha is currently a Coordinator, Visitor Experience and Event Marketing, for BDC.
+Samantha has a BA in Digital Media and Journalism and a post graduate degree in Contemporary Media Studies.
+She is currently a Coordinator, Visitor Experience and Event Marketing, for BDC.
 She’s a former WDHS graduate (class of 2017) and has volunteered and worked with HYN since 2019.
 Samantha’s passion for youth mental health and creating a better community for young people is what keeps her with HYN.

 As the Senior Regional Manager of the Employment, Immigrant Services and Youth Intervention programs for the YMCA of Hamilton/Burlington/Brantford, Lily has created, developed and implement programs for youth and adolescents for more than 20 years.
 Through these programs in Hamilton, Halton and Grand Erie, the YMCA has served over annually 8,000 youth annually through youth employment programs, youth drop in centres, youth & the arts programs as well as an Anti-Human Trafficking initiative.
 Lily has a Master’s of Science and a Bachelor of Education which provides her with the knowledge and understanding of service integration and collaboration in order to achieve specific and demonstrable outcomes.